ansonl/ansonl.github.io/_maps/3-specifications.md

 Unless otherwise specified for specific maps, I have designed the models for a 0.4 mm nozzle diameter and 0.08-0.12mm layer heights.
 Recommended print settings are any multiples of these specs but other nozzle sizes (and line widths) will print well too.

-> 📢 **Cautionary Remark on Accuracy:** You may find other [small scale](https://en.wikipedia.org/wiki/Scale_(map)#Large_scale,_medium_scale,_small_scale) maps with the description of "most detailed/accurate models available" mixed in with words like LIDAR and satellite.
-These claims are meaningless without quantifiable resolution and scale to back them up.
-My published map's specifications are tracked throughout stages of GIS and 3D processing.
-A modern FDM printer from Bambu Lab or Ultimaker will print near indistinguishable results between 0.1mm map models and 10x downscaled resolution as coarse as 1mm. **If you are printing landscape maps covering a large city ≥50km (31mi) or regional/state map area ≥500km (310mi) on one side, the map projection and scale methods will affect the final map appearance far more than LIDAR.**
+> 📢 **Cautionary Remark on Accuracy:** You may find other [small scale](https://en.wikipedia.org/wiki/Scale_(map)#Large_scale,_medium_scale,_small_scale) maps with the description of "most detailed/accurate/quality models available" mixed in terms like LIDAR and satellite.
+These claims often lack quantifiable resolution and scale.
+My published maps' specifications are tracked throughout stages of GIS and 3D processing.
+A modern FDM printer from Bambu Lab or Ultimaker will print near indistinguishable results between 0.1mm map models and 10x downscaled resolution as coarse as 1mm — determined through testing. **If you are printing landscape maps covering wider than a city ≥50km (31mi), the map projection, smoothing, and scale have a greater effect on the final map detail and appearance.**

 ## Map Variants Comparison

+My maps are created with 2 different elevation scale styles.

 ![map variant comparison](/assets/images/maps/map-variants-comparison.png)